Frequently Asked Questions about Skills Training Atlantic Canada

-A. Food Processing Skills Canada and partners are excited to announce Skills Training Atlantic Canada – a new online training program specifically designed for food and beverage manufacturing sector employers in Atlantic Canada.
+A. Food Processing Skills Canada and partners developed Skills Training Atlantic Canada to deliver a new training program specifically designed for food and beverage manufacturing sector employers in Atlantic Canada.

-The program will be launched on November 16th and will provide the latest technical and social emotional learning courses to advance skills in Atlantic Canada’s workforce.
+This program was launched on November 16, 2020 and has provided the latest technical and social emotional learning courses to hundreds of employees in Atlantic Canada’s workforce.
 The program is available to employers at NO COST.

 This two-year initiative has been generously supported by the Future Skills Centre.

 Q. Who is eligible to participate in the program?

 A. All food and beverage manufacturing sector employers in Atlantic Canada – Nova Scotia, PEI, New Brunswick, Newfoundland & Labrador are eligible.
 A maximum employee participation of 20 individuals per company has been capped for the program.